aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Since we are dealing with correct software, we need a definition of correctness!
-We have given you a specification `aws-kms-key-arn.txt`.
+We have given you a specification in `aws-kms-key-arn.txt`.
-This has been lightly edited from [AWS Encryption SDK](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md) for this workshop.
+This has been lightly edited from the [AWS Encryption SDK](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md) for this workshop.
+This is no made-up problem we're solving!

 Currently `duvet` is optimized to handle RFC style (ITEF) files.
 We have converted the markdown specification into this format for you.